jyourstone/jellyfin-smartplaylist-plugin/README.md

 - **Last Database Save** - When the item's data was last saved to Jellyfin's database

 #### **Collections**
-- **Collection** - Official movie franchise/collection names from TMDB (e.g., "Jurassic Park", "The Matrix")
+- **Collections** - All Jellyfin collections that contain the media item
 - **People** - Cast and crew (actors, directors, producers, etc.) *for movies and TV shows*
 - **Genres** - Content genres
 - **Studios** - Production studios